uri-yanover/4qbits/_posts/2022-02-26-overcoming-ones-golden-age.md

 ---
 **TL;DR**: that "golden age" you'd had 10 years ago might be what's holding you back now

-Every few months I meet at some social circle with people who had been considered extremely successful in management in one of the organizations where I used to work a few years back.
+Every few months I meet at some social circle with people who had been considered extremely successful in one of the organizations where I used to work a few years back.
+Those are often very pleasant conversations to have.

-Most are doing just fine and are very often a pleasure to talk to.
-However, there's a pervasive pattern among those who don't seem to be doing as well - it's as if those specific individuals had frozen in time!
-They tend to see value only in people of a very specific kind – which was a certain kind of hero "tech bros" which they had around them when they shined.
-Even today, culture for them is only about the same categories as they knew when they first started to manage people.
+Most people are doing just fine and have grown remarkably as professionals and as human beings.
+However, there's a considerable minority of people who don't appear to be growing - it's as if those specific - highly successful - individuals had frozen in time!
+Two frequent attributes of this category of people is:
+1. They see value only in people of a very specific kind – which was a certain kind of hero "tech bros" which they had around them when they shined
+2. Culture for them is only about those things that mattered when they first rose to success.

 The focus on only a specific kind of people made me feel sore, partly because I did not feel they genuinely saw or valued my kind of people back then or now, for whatever that's worth; the cultural inflexibility made me feel somewhat concerned for their various endeavors, because what was a decent set of values back then is no longer such today.
 I'll try to expand on that idea in the next paragraph.